davidzeng0/xx-pulse/README.md

             //
             // for the most part, it's safe to use thread locals
             // in this manner. it's only when a fiber gets resumed
-            // as a result of the destructor running, that causes
+            // as a result of a thread local destructor running
-            // use-after-free
+            // that causes use-after-free
             do_something_sync_with(value);
         });
     }